TheRoboticsClub/colab-gsoc2019-Shyngyskhan_Abilkassov/main/README.md

 # amazonwarehouse

-Running current implementation steps:
+To replicate current implementation follow these steps:

+1. Replace ```amazonrobot_1_warehouse.world``` in your root folder of JdeRobot with the file in amazon_warehouse_robot folder in /main.

-1. It is currently needed to create your own package in your catkin workspace called "amazon_navigation".
+2. It is currently needed to create your own package in your catkin workspace called "amazon_navigation".
 Copy the contents of catkin_files there.
 You should have config, launch, and maps folders.

 2. Source that workspace.
 Additionally, do following if required.